 Then for FEATURE #71 we're back to a full-fledged team-up, with a splash showing a memorable double-drubbing of one beast by both beauties.
 The main story has Raven planning to lock up the quarrelsome ladies in a room so they'll resolve their differences, but the plot backfires, so that the Widow has to save both Raven and Phantom Lady from a watery demise.

-That sixth adventure is the last installment, but for whatever internal reasons, the next two adventures for Spider Widow and Phantom Lady were their last appearances at Quality Comics, although the company Fox bought the rights to Phantom Lady and continued her adventures with a greater emphasis on salacious visuals.
+That sixth adventure is the last installment, but for whatever internal reasons, the next two adventures for Spider Widow and Phantom Lady were their last appearances at Quality Comics.
+Then the company Fox Features bought the rights to Phantom Lady and continued her adventures with a greater emphasis on salacious visuals.

 No comments: